DStrix66/david-scholtz.github.io/README.md

 _27 September to 6 October 2023_

 Policing resources are scarce, and deploying assets without intelligence can put law enforcement officers and the public at risk.
-Awareness of trends in policing service needs – both where and when they are needed – is crucial for optimising safety, providing the public with policing services, and mitigating against officer burnout.

-These interactive dashboards provide critical information across a wide matrix of spatial and time-related properties.
-Decisionmakers on resource allocation have at their fingertips LAPD service call information from 2019 at the city, area, and reporting district levels.
-Precise time classes can be used to fine-grain intelligence by considering the year, month, time of day, and season.
-Service calls are also grouped by certain classes (e.g., violence, child-related, etc.), and the top 10 most common service calls are highlighted.
+Awareness of policing needs is crucial for public safety and effective law enforcement.
+These interactive dashboards provide critical location and time-based information enable decisionmakers to allocate resources with precision.

-See the Python code for data preparation [here](https://github.com/DStrix66/lapd-dashboard/blob/main/lapd_eda.ipynb) and the interactive dashboard on Tableau Public [here](https://public.tableau.com/app/profile/david.scholtz/viz/LAPDServiceCalls2019-2023fin/Story1).
+See the **Python code** for data preparation **[here](https://github.com/DStrix66/lapd-dashboard/blob/main/lapd_eda.ipynb)** and the **interactive dashboard on Tableau Public** **[here](https://public.tableau.com/app/profile/david.scholtz/viz/LAPDServiceCalls2019-2023fin/Story1)**.

 ![lapd_dashboard1](/portfolio_images/lapd1.png)